Mirasol Springs

 Watering troughs and water guzzlers were added throughout Mirasol Springs to give wildlife a secondary water source other than the Pedernales River.

-Construction of pond for the benefit of migrating birds.
 Multiple wildlife and bird counts have taken place on the property.

 Numerous bat houses were added around canyon areas.